CNRFisheries/Survey_gap/README.md

 		       vector= years<-c(2019,2020,2021)

 # Predetermined settings
--Code "BIMAC_no_advection.R": smooth=F, resolution=0.1, SD compuation= 0.1 (DO NOT EDIT for small basins like Adriatic Sea), alternative set for global computations: smooth = T and SD = 0.5
+-Code "BIMAC_no_advection.R": smooth=F, resolution=0.1, SD compuation= 0.1 (DO NOT EDIT for small basins like the Adriatic Sea), alternative set for global computations: smooth = T and SD = 0.5

 -Code "Workflow_Surveygaps.R":
       -line 99: if haul biomass < 5% of the highest haul biomass level registered in that species and year the haul will be rejected for MaxEnt computation (EDITABLE)

-   -line 146: if environmental variable x importance < 5% of the highest importance level among environmental variables the environmental variable will be rejected for second run maxent refine variables (EDITABLE)
+      -line 146: if environmental variable x importance < 5% of the highest importance level among environmental variables the environmental variable is rejected for second run maxent refine variables (EDITABLE)

       -lines 66-68 and 261-262: if SSA <0 -> SSA = spatial result; SSA = 0 -> SSA = 0; SSA = NaN -> SSA = 0 (DO NOT EDIT)

-   -line 324: alpha = 1 (weight assign to the spatial component for HBIE computation) (EDITABLE)
+      -line 324: alpha = 1 (weight assigned to the spatial component for HBIE computation) (EDITABLE)

-   -line 325: beta = 1 (weight assign to the temporal component for HBIE computation) (EDITABLE)
+      -line 325: beta = 1 (weight assigned to the temporal component for HBIE computation) (EDITABLE)

       -line 326: penalty = 0.4 (penalty assign to the HBIE biomass results in case of hauls with ecological values < percent omission rate (EDITABLE)

 # Run code "Workflow_Surveygaps.R"